ideenak/shopping-cart-inclass/README.md

 ## Installation

-This porject requires Python 3.x.
+This project requires Python 3.x.

 Download the source code: